ajgrande924/insight-project/README.md

   <img src="./media/insight_scale_arch_v2.png" alt="insight_scale_arch_v2" width="800px"/>
 </p>

+The data pipeline flow is as follows:

-  1. The Lakh MIDI data set is loaded into an S3 bucket using the aws cli
+  - The Lakh MIDI data set is loaded into an S3 bucket using the aws cli
-  2. The Spark Client submits a job to the spark cluster.
+  - The Spark Client submits a job to the spark cluster.
-  3. The Spark Master delegates to the Spark Workers where the MIDI files are taken from the S3 bucket and instrument information is extracted.
+  - The Spark Master delegates to the Spark Workers where the MIDI files are taken from the S3 bucket and instrument information is extracted.
-  4. Once instrument extraction is complete, the results are written by the Postgres Master.
+  - Once instrument extraction is complete, the results are written by the Postgres Master.
-  5. Data is replicated from the Postgres Master to the Postgres Slaves.
+  - Data is replicated from the Postgres Master to the Postgres Slaves.
-  6. The Flask app reads the data from the Postgres Cluster to enable the user to visualize the results.
+  - The Flask app reads the data from the Postgres Cluster to enable the user to visualize the results.

 ### 3.3 Deployment of Data Pipeline